kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

 `$ zos init first-project`

-This command initialized Truffle by creating a configuration file as well as two empty files for us to work with our contract.
+This command initialized Truffle by creating a configuration file as well as two empty files called contracts and migrations for us to work with.
 The zos command also created a zos.json file which is going to contain more information about the project in relation to ZeppelinOS.

 The last step is to download the ZeppelinOS project library.